 20 injured after 5 coaches of Lokmanya Tilak Express derail near Cuttack; Helplines set up

-Bhubaneswar, Jan 16: As many as 20 passengers were injured, five of them critically, after five coaches of Mumbai-Bhubaneswar Lokmanya Tilak Terminus (LTT) Express derailed near Nergundi railway station in Cuttack on Thursday due to heavy fog.
+Bhubaneswar, Jan 16: As many as 20 passengers were injured, five of them were critical after five coaches of Mumbai-Bhubaneswar Lokmanya Tilak Terminus (LTT) Express derailed near Nergundi railway station in Cuttack on Thursday due to heavy fog.
 The mishap occurred at around 7 am.

 The accident led to five bogies of LTT Express getting derailed and another three getting displaced.